A woman wearing colorful clothes leans down to hug a woman in black seated on the floor.

 The story of InnerVision Theater begins with Short Center Rep’s 2018 production of Inner Vision, in which longtime Short Center Rep actress Regina Brink directed performers who were blind or have low vision in an examination of misconceptions and misrepresentations about their community.
 Inspired by that experience, Brink and the actors organized as InnerVision Theater to continue presenting theater on themes related to blindness.

 As part of the Climate Theater project, InnerVision Theater collaborated with Short Center Rep and Theater V58 to launch ALL IN: The Festival of Accessible Theater in 2024.
-The festival returned in June 2025.

 Ten actors are seated behind small tables arranged in a semi-circle facing the audience.